 An Update on Fall Semester

 At Contra Costa College (CCC), instructors and administrators are working hard this summer to plan the safest way to resume classes for the fall semester and beyond.
-Instructors and staff are working hard to ensure student and staff safety by researching best practices and emulating policies of other institutions.
+Faculty and staff are researching best practices and emulating policies of other institutions to ensure student and staff safety.

 Given these are unprecedented times, CCC and 4CD District leadership are preparing multiple contingency plans, understanding that things will likely continue to change.
 To keep up-to-date on the latest guidelines offered by the Contra Costa County Health Department, Contra Costa Community College District Police Chief, Ed Carney, attends all health officer briefings and shares that information with District and College leadership.